Trade Licence (for Czech Legal Persons) - Brno EN

 The trade licensing office shall make an entry in the trade licensing register within five working days of making the submission of the notification.

-The trade licensing office shall issue the notifier with an extract from the trade licensing register which must be attached to the application for registration of the company in the commercial register.
+The trade licensing office shall issue the notifier with an extract from the trade licensing register (proof of the licence).

-Once registered, the company has legal personality.
-The trade licence is effective as of the date of the company’s registration and is valid for an unlimited period of time.
+The trade licence is effective as of the date of the notification (if the trade was notified after the company’s registration in the commercial register) or as of the date of the company’s registration in the commercial register (if the trade was notified before the company’s registration) and is valid for an unlimited period of time.

 Do you need to learn more?
 Please see “Useful Links” or contact our employees: